deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Julian nodded.
 “Sounds good to me.”

 “*Shò wia-*,” Xiù stopped and scowled at herself.
-“Uh...
-Yes.”
+“Uh...Yes.”

 “You okay?”
 Allison asked.
 Xiù was slipping into Gaori less often nowadays, but it still happened when she was distracted.